Cardiac NCLEX Question Answers

 A transcutaneous pacemaker can be used to temporarily control sinus bradycardia that presents with shock that doesn't respond to atropine.

 In cardioversion, the heart still has a rhythm and so the shocks are synchronized.
 Defibrillation is done when there is no pulse such as ventricular fibrillation and is generally asynchronous.

 A synchronous pacemaker is designed to activate "on-need."
 It helps the heart while attempting to interfere as little as possible.

 This approach does not work in all cases, of course.
 Sometimes constant stimulation is needed.

 Endocarditis can be caused by bacteria migrating from the mouth.
 Good dental hygiene can lower the risk.

 - 10 Endocrine NCLEX Questions

-Here's your chance to skip the struggle and master human anatomy and physiology
+This review lets you skip the struggle and master human anatomy and physiology.